AltspaceVR/AltspaceSDK/README.md

 The object is now loaded, but it will not appear until the scene is rendered.

 **Step 4**:
-Render your scene using the [AltRender] in your animate loop.
+Render your scene using the AltspaceVR three.js renderer in your animate loop.
 ```
-renderer = new THREE.AltRenderer(); // during scene initialization
+renderer = altspace.getThreeJSRenderer(); // during scene initialization
 ...
 renderer.render( scene ); // in animation loop (via requestAnimationFrame)
 ```